History & Culture

 Sidmouth has been a community for hundreds of years, it appears in the Domesday Book, which was published in 1086 under the name of Sedemuda, which translates as Mouth of the Sid, with the name coming from the River Sid which runs through the town and into the Sid Valley.
 It was listed as being a fishing village, like many of the settlements along the Devon coast.

-Historical accounts show that Sidmouth remained a village until the 18th century, when visiting the coastal resorts of the South West became fashionable during the Georgian and Victorian periods, you can see evidence of this in the number of Georgian and Regency style buildings that still remain.
-Along the Esplanade, you can see several buildings which are now hotels that were built in this era.
+Along the Esplanade, you can see several buildings which are now hotels that were built in the Regency era.
 While much of the South West was fashionable in Regency society, Sidmouth is special because of its Royal connections.
 In 1819, Edward, Duke of Kent, the son of George III, took a family holiday in the town, bringing his baby daughter, who went on to become Queen Victoria to stay at Woolbrook Glen.

 Woolbrook Glen is now the Royal Glen Hotel – look out for the plaque marking their visit outside!